-Is Mandatory Overtime Work an Opportunity or a Form of Abuse?
+Is Working Overtime an Opportunity or a Form of Abuse?

 About a couple of months ago, managers would rather gouge their eyes out than let their employees work from their homes.
 However, we can all agree that the world has changed between then and now.
 Probably one of the few positive things that came out of the COVID-19 pandemic is the remote workforce phenomenon.
 The uncertain future may have most of us resorting back to our nail-biting habits.
 However, the thought of working in pajamas all day and avoiding pesky Karen from accounting had us doing our mini victory dance.